-So when you can remember the mark-word of your example-sentence, which should be a lot easier than to learn the abstract information of the dictionary by heart, then you know automatically the form of the verb in the past tense and the perfect tense (participle).
+So if you can remember the mark-word of your example-sentence, which should be a lot easier to learn by heart than the abstract information in the dictionary, then you will automatically know the form of the verb in the past tense and the perfect tense (past participle).

-Strong verbs change their stem vowels often in the 2nd and the 3rd person singular of the present tense.
-For this reason we use in the example-sentence a subject in the 2nd person or 3rd person singular, which reminds you that the verb “essen” becomes “isst” in these forms, and thus changes its stem vocal.
+Strong verbs often change their stem vowels in the 2nd and the 3rd person singular of the present tense.
+For this reason we use, in each example-sentence, a subject in the 2nd person or 3rd person singular, which reminds you that the verb “essen” becomes “isst” in these forms, and thus changes its stem vowel.

 You could easily enhance the mnemonic effect by using even a second mnemonic keyword additionally to the other one.
 Make sure that the first two vowels of it must be the same as in the other keyword.
 For example, we could use the word „Affe“ (monkey) for the subject.
 Now our example sentence would look just like this: